just4data/Advanced-Time-Series-Analysis-With-ARIMA/README.md

-# Advanced-Time-Series-Analysis-With-ARIMA
+# Advanced Time Series Analysis with ARIMA
-This notebook forecasts the average temperature using traditional machine learning algorithm (ARIMA)
+This notebook forecasts the average temperature using traditional machine learning algorithm: Auto Regressive Integrated Moving Average models (ARIMA).
+It is a step-by-step guide on how to use ARIMA models in Python and apply it to real-world data.

+Dataset can be fount on [Berkeley Earth data](http://berkeleyearth.org/data/) page.
+The Berkeley Earth Surface Temperature Study combines 1.6 billion temperature reports from 16 pre-existing archives.
+It is nicely packaged and allows for slicing into interesting subsets (for example by country).
+They publish the source data and the code for the transformations they applied.
+They also use methods that allow weather observations from shorter time series to be included, meaning fewer observations need to be thrown away.